Share Ownership Scheme

 - housing need and satisfaction of the income test

-- registration on housing authority list
+- registration on the Housing Authority list

 - local authority or tenant purchaser who wanted to buy a private house and return the existing house.

-- tenant of more than one year of a home provided by housing association under capital loan and subsidy scheme who wanted to buy a private house and return the existing house to the association.
+- tenant of more than one year of a home provided by a housing association under a capital loan and subsidy scheme who wanted to buy a private house and return the existing house to the association.

 Some local authorities had higher or lower limits than others, partly reflecting housing costs.